 Ponta Delgada, Azores (PT)

-You need a fishing license to fish in fresh water and salt water.
-The fishing charters in Portugal normally have the fishing license included in the price, so you don't need to buy one if you're chartering a boat.
+If you want to go fishing in the Azores, you need a fishing license.
+The fishing charters in the Azores normally have the fishing license included in the price, so you don't need to buy one if you're chartering a boat.